shuo-s-feng/web-server-on-aws/README.md

-# Node.js Backend on AWS
+# Web Server Deployment on AWS

 [English](README.md) | [中文](README.zh.md)

-A TypeScript-based AWS CDK project for deploying Node.js applications to AWS Elastic Beanstalk.
-This project provides a robust and scalable solution for hosting Node.js applications using AWS services.
+A TypeScript-based AWS CDK project for deploying web applications (Node.js and Django) to AWS Elastic Beanstalk.
+This project provides a robust and scalable solution for hosting web applications using AWS services.

 ## Features

 - Automated infrastructure creation and continuous deployment using AWS CDK
+- Support for both Node.js and Django backend deployments
 - Environment-based deployment (staging and production)
 - Optional custom domain configuration with SSL certificates
 - Comprehensive logging and monitoring setup
-- Auto-scaling configuration for Node.js applications
+- Auto-scaling configuration for web applications
 - Enhanced health reporting and metrics

 ## Prerequisites